NoteWorthy PhotoBook of 2024: LaToya Ruby Frazier: Monuments of Solidarity

 Partial installation view.
 The Last Cruze, 2019 (recently acquired by MoMA), looks at the last Chevy Cruze to be made in Lordstown, Ohio after G.M. halted production and closed the plant, throwing all the workers out of their jobs.

 Ms. Frazier’s work is compared by some to that of the F.S.A.
 (Farm Services Administration) Photographers of the 1930s, including Dorothea Lange.
-One thing of many that sets her work apart is that she foregrounds the experiences of her subjects right alongside her Photographs in texts they authored; something the FSA Artists didn’t do.
+As I ‘ve showed, one thing of many that sets her work apart is that she foregrounds the experiences of her subjects right alongside her Photographs in texts they authored; something the FSA Artists didn’t do.
+In fact, I can’t think of any Artist who has done it as consistently as LaTory Ruby Frazier has.

 On this spread from The Last Cruze PhotoBook the subjects of Photos accompany them in pieces they wrote.

 She gives many, maybe event most, of the actual people she depicts in her projects, their own voice.
 Quite often their words take up more space in her books and in this exhibition than her Photos do!
-I can’t say I’ve ever seen that before.
+I can’t say I’ve ever seen that before, either.
 In the literal sense, her work truly is a collection of “moments of solidarity” between Artist and subject.

 Woman of Steel Button Pin, 2017